alkacon/opencms-core/STORAGE.md

 </storedcontentdelivery>
 ```

-The image cache is configured independently with `storage.imagecache` in `opencms.properties`.
+The image cache is configured independently with `storage.imagecache.*` in `opencms.properties`.
 It controls where generated image derivatives are stored and is not required to enable direct delivery for unchanged original files.

 ### Shared Cache Configuration